Kiran7007/Interview-Preparation/docs/kotlin.md

 Supervision does not automatically convert a failed operation into a successful result.

+Interview Answer:
+> supervisorScope prevents sibling cancellation, but you still need to handle the failed Deferred.

 ---

 ## What happens if a coroutine is cancelled before it starts executing?